 The Road Less Traveled

-When I’m travelling, I like to see some of the lesser known areas.
+When I’m traveling, I like to see some of the lesser-known areas.
 In some small way, it makes this new place feel like I have a little place in it.
 Weird, I know.
 Also, I’m a big history geek, so there are things we saw that interested me, but may not be of interest to many others.
 This is where you’ll find some of those sorts of things.